 The Audit Committee is comprised of four independent directors and operates under a written charter adopted annually by the Board of Directors, which is attached as Exhibit A to the Proxy Statement.
-The Audit Committee assists the Board in fulfilling its responsibilities to oversee the Company's financial reporting process and monitors the integrity of the Company's financial statements and the independence and performance of the Company's auditors.
-In this context, we have reviewed and discussed the Company's financial statements with Company management and the independent auditors, PricewaterhouseCoopers LLP, including matters raised by the independent auditors pursuant to Statement on Auditing Standards No. 61 (Communication with Audit Committees).
+The Audit Committee assists the Board in fulfilling its responsibilities to oversee the Company's financial reporting process and monitors the integrity of the Company's financial statements and the independence and performance of the Company's financial statements with Company management and the independent auditors, PricewaterhouseCoopers LLP, including matters raised by the independent auditors pursuant to Statement on Auditing Standards No. 61 (Communication with Audit Committees).
 The Audit Committee has reviewed and discussed such other matters as we deemed appropriate.